Aldaviva/BehringerXTouchExtender/Readme.md

 <a id="connection"></a>
 ## Connection

 1. Use `BehringerXTouchExtenderFactory` to create a device instance you can use.
+The choice of which factory method to call depends on the device's [configured MIDI control mode](#midi-control-mode).
     - If you set your X-Touch Extender to `Ctrl` mode:
         ```cs
         using BehringerXTouchExtender;